2021 - Introduction to R

 - Plotting – make beautiful figures with ggplot

-Course Requirement: You will need a computer with course access (to install R before attending the course)
+Course Requirement: You will need a computer with administrator access (to install R and RStudio software before attending the course).

 You will receive a certificate of completion for the course.